Temp1231112/BStf/untitled.md

     - There might be many lives taken and bodies buried here.
     - Are you sure that this is the right place?

-She only nods and goes a few meters away, turning a little one rock, and comes back with the key.
+She only nods and goes a few meters away, turning one little rock, and comes back with the key.
 Yep, now I believe that she got the right place I think.
 I ask her:

     - How do you know this place?
     - Have you been here before?